 Parameter-efficient Bayesian Neural Networks for Uncertainty-aware Depth Estimation

-Image credit: Alessio Quercia
+Image credit: Richard D. Paul & Alessio Quercia

 Abstract